-Wet heat sterilization (autoclaving) uses saturated steam under pressure of approximately 15 pounds per square inch to achieve a chamber temperature of at least 250°F (121°C) for a prescribed time (usually 30–60 minutes) to destroy all forms of microbial life.
+Autoclaving, sometimes called steam sterilization, is the most convenient method of rapidly achieving destruction of all forms of microbial life.
+Autoclaves use saturated steam under pressure of approximately 15 pounds per square inch to achieve a chamber temperature of at least 250°F (121°C) for a prescribed time—usually 30–60 minutes.

-Liquid disinfectants can be generally classified as halogens, quaternary ammonium compounds, phenolics, aldehydes, and several other chemical compounds.
+Liquid disinfectants can be generally classified as halogens, acids, alkalis, heavy metal salts, quaternary ammonium compounds, phenolic compounds, aldehydes, ketones, alcohols, and amines.

-- Typical uses: Liquid disinfectants are used for surface decontamination and to decontaminate liquid wastes prior to disposal in the sanitary sewer.
+Typical uses: Liquid disinfectants are used for surface decontamination and, when used in sufficient concentration, as a decontaminate for liquid wastes prior to final disposal in the sanitary sewer.

 Vapors and gases, when used in closed systems and under controlled conditions of temperature and humidity, provide excellent disinfection.
 Agents in this category include the aerosol, vapor, or gas phase of chlorine dioxide, glutaraldehyde, para-formaldehyde, ethylene oxide, peracetic acid, and hydrogen peroxide.

 Typical uses: Vapors and gases are primarily used to decontaminate biosafety cabinets, animal rooms, and their associated systems, bulky or stationary equipment not suited to liquid disinfectants, instruments or optics that might be damaged by other decontamination methods, and rooms, buildings, and associated air-handling systems.

 Caution: Due to their hazardous nature, contact EH&S Biosafety, (858) 534-5366, for special monitoring requirements if these compounds will be used.

 Ionizing radiation will destroy microorganisms, but is not a practical tool for laboratory use.